 When eating on the Camino de Santiago, try to include protein-rich foods (such as ham and dairy products like cheese or yogurt), natural sugars (fruit, jams without added sugar, and fresh juices), carbohydrates (bread, toast, and cereals), and some healthy fats (nuts or olive oil).

-Tip for good food Camino de Santiago: a solid breakfast can consist of toast with olive oil and ham, some cheese, and a piece of fruit or fresh juice, accompanied by coffee or tea.
+Tip for some good food on the Camino de Santiago: a solid breakfast can consist of toast with olive oil and ham, some cheese, and a piece of fruit or fresh juice, accompanied by coffee or tea.
 Alternatively, breakfast cereal with yogurt, fruit, and some nuts works well.
 Preferably avoid industrial pastries, although many accommodations also offer homemade cakes or pastries that can be hard to resist.

 Eating on the Camino de Santiago is also important during the stage itself.
 As mentioned earlier, you burn a lot of calories and need to recover sufficiently for the next day.
 Muscle recovery depends not only on rest, but also on proper hydration and nutrition.
-Along the Camino de Santiago, you’ll find many places to stop and recharge, from cafés and bars to rest areas and picnic spots.
-However, distances between these facilities can sometimes be considerable, so make sure you always carry something to eat in your backpack.

 Nuts are always a good option because they are easy to carry and don’t take up much space.
 Almonds, cashews, walnuts, peanuts, or pistachios are widely available in shops along the Camino de Santiago.
 Ideally, choose raw or roasted nuts, rather than fried or sweetened ones.